Applications & Forms

 - Birth Parent Medical History Form

 The Affidavit Acknowledging Paternity is a legal document.
 Before you complete an Affidavit Acknowledging Paternity, you must receive oral (spoken) notice of specific information contained in the Notice of Rights.
 If you are completing the Affidavit at the hospital when your child is born, you may receive oral notice from hospital staff.
 If you are completing the affidavit after the birth certificate has been filed, you may receive oral notice from the agency that gave you the form.
 You may also receive oral notice by calling (toll free) 1-888-677-2083.
+The Mother’s and Father’s Affidavit Acknowledging Paternity and the Husband’s Denial of Paternity (if applicable) must be submitted together to the Bureau of Vital Records.
 View more on paternity.

 Putative Father Registry